virenbhadiyadra/quality-code/Viren.md

 3.[How Can I Improve My Code Quality?](https://duecode.io/blog/how-can-i-improve-my-code-quality/)
 SUMMARY: Ensuring good code quality is crucial in software development, involving practices like code reviews, continuous integration, bug analysis, and adherence to coding guidelines.
 Regular code reviews with the pull request method help maintain quality, reduce bugs, and save time.
 Continuous Integration (CI) tools like Jenkins aid in early error detection.
 Code metrics and linters help measure and improve code quality, and clear, readable code is preferred over clever but confusing code.
 Effective testing and addressing technical debt are vital, along with avoiding excessive comments and prioritizing self-documenting code.

+CHECKLIST:
+- Analyzing and fixing bugs immediately is crucial for maintaining code quality.
+- Tools like JIRA, Bugzilla, and others help track and manage bugs.
+- Fixing bugs leads to learning and preventing similar mistakes in the future.
+- Tracking and measuring code metrics provide insights into code quality.

 4.[PHP Code Quality Tools to Check and Improve your Code](https://thevaluable.dev/code-quality-check-tools-php/)
 SUMMARY: This article emphasizes the importance of code quality tools in maintaining clean and efficient PHP code.
 The author discusses various tools, including PHP-CS-Fixer for code formatting, PHP CodeSniffer for coding standards enforcement, PHP Mess Detector (PHPMD) for bug detection, PHPStan for static analysis, and PHPUnit with the CRAP metric for complexity assessment.
 Additional tools like PhpLoc, PHP Insight, PHPCPD for code duplication, PHPMND for magic number detection, dePHPend for dependency analysis, churn-php for refactoring suggestions, PhpCodeFixer for deprecated functions, and PhpMetrics for comprehensive code metrics are also introduced.
 These tools help developers enhance code quality and maintainability.